 Overview

 By constantly avoiding the feared situation, the individual may lose the opportunity to learn that the situation might not be as threatening as perceived.
 This action may prevent them from becoming accustomed to and less anxious about a particular situation.
-As a result, the problem may intensify and become overwhelming.
+As a result of the safe behavior, the problem may intensify and become overwhelming.

 Addressing safety behaviors in therapeutic settings may be helpful, especially through a modality like cognitive-behavioral therapy (CBT).
 Individuals may overcome challenges more directly by gradually reducing their dependence on these behaviors.
 Replacing safety behaviors with effective coping strategies can improve mental well-being and self-confidence.